The Nuclear Rotor Atlas Explorer

 Use the 3-D chart

 To use the 3-D chart, click here or on the video above.
-(It takes about 10 seconds to load.)
+(It takes about 30 seconds to load the isotopes.)

 The dataset used to create this 3-D chart was calculated by Stephen Euin Cobb for his Nuclear Rotor Atlas.
 The Nuclear Rotor Atlas dataset is open-source and is available for download.
 You are free to use it, model from it, quote it in your papers, and improve it.
 Most especially, to improve it.